Unless winds reach 45 mph, Florida crews will continue searching collapse debris through severe weather - KESQ

 With current weather conditions, wind in the area is unlikely to reach that speed, CNN meteorologist Michael Guy said.

 Nearly two weeks after the middle of the night partial collapse of Champlain Towers South, 109 residents are still unaccounted for.
-In the search, 36 people have been confirmed to have been killed in the incident, 29 of whom have been identified.
+In the search, 36 people have been confirmed dead, 29 of whom have been identified.

 About 5 million pounds of debris have been removed from the site so far, said Miami Dade County Fire Chief Alan Cominsky.